 The existence of the planet Uranus is credited to a British astronomer William Herschel.
-It was an unprecedented discovery made on March 13, 1781.In regards to distance from the sun, Uranus assumes the seventh position preceding only the planet Neptune.
-Uranus is ranked third in regards to size of the planets with a mean radius of 25,362 kilometers.
+It was an unprecedented discovery made on March 13, 1781.
+Uranus is the seventh farthest planet from the sun.
+Uranus is the third largest planet with a diameter of 51,118 km.
 Its name was derived from the ancient Greek deity of the sky called Ouranos.
 It takes Uranus 17.24 Earth days to spin on its axis.
 Uranus orbits around the Sun in 84 Earth years.
 Uranus and Venus are the only two planets out of the eight known planets that follow a clockwise path while orbiting around the Sun.

 Of all known planets, Neptune is the most distant from the Sun.
 It was discovered on September 23rd, 1846, by Johann Gall.
 The discovery was facilitated by prior information from a French astronomer Urbain Le Verrier and another independent British astronomer named John Couch Adams.
 It orbits the Sun in 164.79 Earth years and has 14 moons has five faint rings.

 Neptune is a gas planet made mostly of hydrogen, helium, and methane.
 The methane in the atmosphere absorbs red light in substantial quantities such that Neptune appears to be the color of azure blue.
 The name Neptune can be traced to Roman mythology where Neptune was the name given to a god the Romans believed to be the sea.
 The planet’s core is mainly made of rock.
 It has a massive violent storm called the Great Dark Spot.
 The climate on Neptune is very active with large storms and winds swirling around it at high speeds.
 Only one spacecraft has been sent to Neptune in 1989 called the Voyager 2.